AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Further materials of experiments

-We provide the hyper-parameters of $L$, $K$, $\tau$ and batch size in Tab.\ref{tab:HP_transductive} and Tab.\ref{tab:HP_inductive} for transductive and inductive setting, respectively.
-We observe that \begin{itemize}[leftmargin=10px] \item In most of the datasets, we have a larger number of propagation steps with $L\geq6$. \item In the transductive setting, the values of $K$ are larger since the KGs are larger.
+We select the optimal hyper-parameters for evaluation based on the MRR metric or the Hit@10 metric on validation set for transductive setting or indcutive setting, respectively.
+We provide the hyper-parameters of $L$, $K$, $\tau$ and batch size in Table~\ref{tab:HP_transductive}.
+We observe that (1) In most cases, we have a larger number of propagation steps with $L\geq6$.
+(2) In the transductive setting, the values of $K$ are larger since the KGs are larger.
 But in the inductive setting, $K$'s are generally small.
 This means that $K$ is not as large as possible.
-More irrelevant entities will influence the performance. \item There is no much regularity in the choices of $\tau$. \item The sum aggregator is always the best. \end{itemize}
+More irrelevant entities will influence the performance.
+(3) There is no much regularity in the choices of $\tau$, which depends on specific KGs.